pensjonatus/flash-fiction/blog/create.md

 ---
-title: 'Create!'
+title: Create!
 date: '2023-07-14'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was tuning the radio to catch some music when my father popped his head into